-Parent-teacher conferences are scheduled to take place in December and March.
+Parent-Teacher conferences are scheduled to take place in person in December and March.
 Parents are encouraged to contact teachers with questions or concerns at any time.
-Please do this through e-mail or call the main office to leave a message for the teacher.
+Please do this by sending a note with your child or leaving a telephone message for the teacher.
 Parents are not permitted to have unscheduled meetings with teachers since these detract from instructional time for all students.
-If you arrive without an appointment, we will take a message and the staff member will contact you as soon as possible.
+If you arrive at school asking for an immediate conference you will be asked to leave a message and the staff member will contact you as soon as possible.